shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 #### Motor Current Characteristics

-See the motor current characteristics for the arms (without gripper) and legs
+See the motor current characteristics for the arms (without gripper) and legs below.
+The measured torso nod motor current during operation was seen as a maximum of 0.6A, and the stall current was measured at 1.12A.
+The measured torso tilt current during operation similarly hit a maximum of 0.6A, but the stall current when held still was 1.99A.

 ![Downward, upward, idle, and when blocked max current ratings for each of the arm motors](res/ArmCurrentRatings.png?raw=true "Arm Current Ratings")

 ![Downward, upward, idle, and when blocked max current ratings for each of the leg motors](res/LegCurrentRatings.png?raw=true "Leg Current Ratings")

 #### Safety Circuit Current Breakdown